felixlopz/hubrise-test-task/content/apps/myorderbox/en/pushing-catalog.md

 - `ref`: The ref code of the product, which will be passed along in orders.
 - `description`: The description of the product.
 - `skus`: The list of skus associated with the product.
+- `image_ids`: The list of image IDs associated with the product.

 For every sku in the list, MyOrderBox sends the following information to HubRise: